emmercm/www/src/blog/investigating-locks-in-mysql.md

 - `INSERT`

     First sets a table-level exclusive [insert intention (IX) lock](https://dev.mysql.com/doc/refman/8.0/en/innodb-locking.html#innodb-insert-intention-locks) (a unique gap lock where multiple transactions inserting into the same index gap won't block each other if they're inserting at different positions within the gap), then sets an exclusive index record lock on the row being inserted.
+The insert intention lock is held until the end of the transaction.

     This shouldn't normally be a problem, but deadlocking can occur if two or more transactions are trying to insert the same duplicate key while an exclusive lock is already held on the record.

 - `UPDATE ...
 WHERE ...` and `DELETE ...
 WHERE ...`
   - When the `WHERE` is using a unique index (including the clustered primary key index): a single [index record lock](https://dev.mysql.com/doc/refman/8.0/en/innodb-locking.html#innodb-record-locks) is set in that unique index
   - When the `WHERE` is _not_ using a unique index: an exclusive [next-key lock](https://dev.mysql.com/doc/refman/8.0/en/innodb-locking.html#innodb-next-key-locks) (an exclusive index record lock, plus an exclusive [gap lock](https://dev.mysql.com/doc/refman/8.0/en/innodb-locking.html#innodb-gap-locks) on the gap _before_ the index record when in `SERIALIZABLE` or the default `READ COMMITTED` [transaction isolation level](https://dev.mysql.com/doc/refman/8.0/en/innodb-transaction-isolation-levels.html)) is set on "every record the search encounters" in the non-unique index

+    It doesn't matter if the search is using the clustered index or not, clustered index records still get locked, effectively locking the records:

+    > If a secondary index is used in a search and the index record locks to be set are exclusive, InnoDB also retrieves the corresponding clustered index records and sets locks on them.

     The index record locks will prevent other transactions from updating or deleting those same records, and the possible gap locks will prevent other transactions from inserting into the value gap.